Team-208-github-io/Team-208.github.io/doc/test1.md

 **Description** :

-    * GYENNO Spoon for hand tremor：Steady helps people with eat more easily.
+-GYENNO Spoon for hand tremor：Steady helps people with eat more easily.
-    * Steady is designed to counteract tremors and shaky hands that may be related to conditions like Parkinson's disease or essential tremor.
+-Steady is designed to counteract tremors and shaky hands that may be related to conditions like Parkinson's disease or essential tremor.

 | Positive Comments                                                                                                                                                                                                                                                 |                                                             |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|